prantlf/build-number-generator/README.md

 Try generating your build number or parsing an existing one an print the build time [online]!

-**Note**: If you use Node.js < 10, stay with the versions 1.x.
-If you use Node.js < 14.8, stay with the versions 2.x.
+**Note**: If you use Node.js < 14.8, stay with the versions 1.x.
 The functionality of the command-line script and of the API is the same.

 ## Features